cappysan/asustor-jellyfin/README.md

 - ⭐ Star the repository on GitLab, GitHub, or both to increase visibility and community engagement.

-- 💬 Join the Discord community: [https://discord.gg/SsY3CAdp4Q](https://discord.gg/SsY3CAdp4Q) to connect, contribute, share feedback, and/or stay updated
+- 💬 Join the Discord community: [https://discord.gg/SsY3CAdp4Q](https://discord.gg/SsY3CAdp4Q) to connect, contribute, share feedback, and/or stay updated.

 - 🛠️ Contribute by submitting issues, improving documentation, or creating pull requests to help the project grow.